kcambrek/rebel_dutch/README.md

 ```

 ## Pretraining
-REBEL-RU was pretrained on 98.9% on a silver dataset REBEL-RU dataset available [here](https://huggingface.co/datasets/InfroLab/REBEL-RU).
+REBEL-RU was pretrained on 98.9% of a silver dataset REBEL-RU that we created and it is available [here](https://huggingface.co/datasets/InfroLab/REBEL-RU).
 Tested on 5.5% of REBEL-RU.
 The model was trained on 1xNVIDIA Tesla V100 GPUб 512GB RAM and 80xIntel CPUs.
 We express great appreciation to our employer [SBER](https://sber.ru/) for giving an access to the hardware.

 Model was also trained and tested in RURED dataset available [here](https://github.com/InstituteForIndustrialEconomics/rured).
 RURED is made by RANEPA researchers from Lenta.ru Economical articles.